 Race plays a huge, and sometimes unseen, part in our lives.
 The Understanding Race Project is engaging three overlapping audiences in an exploration of race, using a tour of Race: Are We So Different? a dynamic exhibition at the University of Michigan Museum of Natural History.
 The goals of the Understanding Race Project include an exploration of the idea of race as a social construct that has no biological basis, and as an idea that grows in meaning when examined at the intersections of other identities, such as gender, sexuality, socioeconomic status, and religion.
 The Understanding Race Project offers myriad opportunities for conversations about race, emphasizing student engagement, highlighting local experience and expertise, and looking beyond the black/white dichotomy.

-Meaningful Objects: Museums in the Academy, led by the Museum Studies Program and the Museum of Art, is part of a continuing celebration of the renovation and reopening of the Kelsey Museum of Archaeology and the Museum of Art earlier in the year.
+Led by the Museum Studies Program and the Museum of Art in celebration of the renovation and reopening of the Kelsey Museum of Archaeology and the Museum of Art earlier in the year.